jbuehl/homealone/docs/README.scheduler.md

 Schedule("sprinklerSchedule", [("Apr-Oct Mon,Wed,Fri 17:00",
                                 weeklySprinklersJob)])
 ```
 4. Turn on the hot water recirculating pump Control every day at 6AM and off at 11PM.
-Set the Control to the expected state it should be in when the Scheduler is started.
+Set the Control to the expected state it should be in when the Scheduler is started, e.g. if the Scheduler starts at 8am, the Control will be set on, if the Scheduler starts at 11:30pm the Control will not be set on.
 ```
 Job("recircPumpOnJob", [Task(recircPumpControl, On)])
 Job("recircPumpOffJob", [Task(recircPumpControl, Off)])